What happens when the weather gets bad?

 Shuffles does not like cancelling classes, but we care that you and your dancer are safe getting to and from class!
 General rule of thumb, if the Shawano School District cancels school, we follow suit & don't have classes.
 In some cases, we will have classes depending on the storm front ;)

 If the weather gets bad after school is out, please call before you head into class.
 We post cancelled classes on our Facebook page and in our voice mail box.
 Sometimes we only have classes for half of the night.
 For those of you coming from out of town, please use your judgement.
 If roads are bad & we haven't cancelled classes, please don't come into town ;)

-What should my dancer or tumbler wear to class?*
+What should my dancer wear to class?*

 Please wear comfortable clothing that does not drag on floor or prohibit movements.

 NO JEANS!
 Please wear shorts or leotards under skirts.

 ALL HAIR MUST BE PULLED BACK SO IT ISN'T IN DANCERS FACE!